Special-K-s-Flightsim-Bots/DCSServerBot/plugins/slotblocking/README.md

     },
     { -- this is a server specific section for the instance "DCS.openbeta_server" in this case "installation": "DCS.openbeta_server",
+      "initial_points": 1,      -- You can give people points from the beginning (aka lifes).
+Default is 0.
       "use_reservations": true, -- if true, points will be credited on hop-on and payed out on RTB, otherwise points will be credited on death
       "restricted": [           -- restriction for specific groups of planes, based on a points system { "group_name": "^Rookie", "points": 10, "costs": 10 },